frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/stories/grupo-realize.md

 ![](http://frappe.io/files/grupo_kitchen.png)

-How can such a scheme be viable?

 The process of how they meet their promises without going bankrupt is worth noting.
 As a first step to ensure predictability, they make service level agreements with their suppliers and carriers to comply with their Just-In-Time strategy.

+#### The Solution

-They execute an order in three stages:
+They execute an order in three stages;

-Confirm requirements with the customer.
-Purchase the raw-materials in time, once the requirement is final.
-Arrange and schedule transportation to deliver the product to the customer.
+1. Confirm requirements with the customer.
+1. Purchase the raw-materials in time, once the requirement is final.
+1. Arrange and schedule transportation to deliver the product to the customer.

 They have divided teams based on responsibilities: